aquasecurity/trivy/docs/docs/target/kubernetes.md

 1. Cluster configuration (e.g Roles, ClusterRoles).
 1. Application workloads (e.g nginx, postgresql).

-When scanning any of the above, the container image is scanned separately to the Kubernetes Resource Definition (the YAML manifest) that defines the resource.
+When scanning any of the above, the container image is scanned separately to the Kubernetes resource definition (the YAML manifest) that defines the resource.

 Container image is scanned for:
 - Vulnerabilities